samkelleher/cordova-plugin-applepay/README.md

 ## Installation
 ```
-$ cordova plugin add git@bitbucket.org:username/cordova-plugin-applepay.git
+$ cordova plugin add @private/cordova-plugin-applepay
 ```

+Install the plugin using Cordova 6 and above, which is based on npm.
 The plugin exposes the `org.cordova.applepay` plugin, accessible in the browser as `window.ApplePay`.

+To make changes to this plugin, update the version in the `package.json` as required and run `npm publish`.

 ## Supported Platforms